GustavoVerissimo/React_Dash_Plotly/README.md

-# primeiro componente
+# Componente Dash

-primeiro componente is a Dash component library.
+Componente Dash is a Dash component library.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation